-- Any loss or damage related to war or terrorism
+- Any loss or damage resulting from war or terrorism.

-- Any loss or damage related to claims made or actions instituted within any country, state or territory outside of Australia that require insurance to be issued with a provider in that country, territory or state
+- Any claims made or actions instituted within any country, state or territory outside of Australia that require insurance to be issued by a licenced provider in that country, territory or state.

 How to make a claim

-If you need to make a claim, you can speak to the local Elders insurance agent that has been assigned to you.
-The name of your Elders insurance agent can be found on your renewal form, as will their contact details.
+If you need to make a claim, you can speak to the local Elders Insurance agent that has been assigned to you.
+The name of your Elders Insurance agent can be found on your renewal form, as will their contact details.
 They will put through your claim for you personally.
-If you're unsure who your local agent is, you can find them here or contact the Elders Insurance National Claims Line on 1300 554 184.
+If you're unsure who your local agent is, you can find them here.

 More guides on Finder